saecki/zig-grep/paper/paper.typ

 With Zig being a young language, the eco system in general is still a little immature.
 To date there is no regex library written in zig that has feature parity with established regex engines.
-Zig `0.11.0` doesn't include support for `async` functions @zig_postponed_again.
+Zig `0.11.0` does not include support for `async` functions @zig_postponed_again.

 = Development process
 Since the scope of the program was predetermined, I mainly focused on performance.

+== Diretory walking
-The Zig std library provides `IterableDir`, an iterator for iterating a directory in a depth first manner, but unfortunately that approach doesn't allow filtering of searched directories.
-To overcome that limitation I mostly copied the std library function for iterating directories and modified it slightly to allow filtering out hidden directories.
+The Zig std library provides `IterableDir`, an iterator for traversing a directory in a depth first manner, but unfortunately that approach does not allow filtering of searched directories.
+To overcome that limitation I mostly copied the std library function for walking directories and modified it slightly to allow filtering out hidden directories.

+== Linking and using the regex engine
-There are some beginnings of regex libraries written in Zig, but they are still in their infancy, and aren't feature complete.
-So I decided on using the Rust regex library (`rure`) @rust_regex through it's C API, since it's a standalone project without tethers to a standard library, and reasonably fast @rebar.\
+Since there are no usable regex engines written in Zig I had to find a library written in another language.
+I decided on using the Rust regex library (`rure`) @rust_regex through its C API, because it is a standalone project, easy to build @rustbook_cargo_build, and reasonably fast @rebar.\
 To include a C library, some modification inside the `build.zig` configuration file are needed:
 #sourcecode[```zig
     // link all the other stuff needed